Thespaceblade/Depression-Dashboard-Mobile/README.md

 ## Key Features

-### Overview Dashboard
-- View overall depression score with emoji and color-coded levels
-- See breakdown by team with individual depression points
+- Overview dashboard with depression score and breakdown by team
-- Real-time score updates with timestamp
-- Visual progress bar showing depression level

-### Recent Games
-- Browse recent game results with scores and details
+- Recent games list with scores, opponents, and game details
-- Color-coded results (green for wins, red for losses, yellow for placements)
-- Game details including opponent, date/time, home/away status
-- Overtime and rivalry game indicators

-### Upcoming Events
-- View upcoming games and events
-- Date and time formatting with timezone support
+- Upcoming events calendar with date and time information
-- Home/away indicators
-- Event type classification

-### User Experience
-- **Pull-to-Refresh**: Refresh data on any screen
+- Pull-to-refresh functionality on all screens
-- **Dark Theme**: Beautiful dark UI matching the web dashboard
+- Dark theme UI matching the web dashboard
-- **Native Performance**: Smooth animations and responsive UI
-- **Error Handling**: Graceful error messages and loading states
+- Error handling and loading states

 ## Requirements